|

 Vandusen, aged 70 years.
 She was one of the first settlers, and endured

-She leaves a bereaved husband and a large family of children to mourn the
+leaves a bereaved husband and a large family of children to mourn the loss of a

-into the fellowship of the Baptist church in 1826.
-She died in the
+fellowship of the Baptist church in 1826.
+She died in the triumph of a

 Clara L. Downing